 As greenways trails and structures age, maintenance and repairs are necessary.
 Due to the nature of this work, the trails will occasionally need to be closed to complete this work in an safe and efficient manner.
 Because the greenway trails often share space with other city infrastructure, there are times when other City Departments will have work that impacts the greenways and will result in temporary closures.
 This page provides the most up-to-date information on trail closures, repairs and detours.
 All trails should be assumed to be open unless otherwise noted here.

-Crabtree Creek Greenway Closure from Atlantic Avenue to Capital Boulevard
+Crabtree Creek Greenway Closures from Atlantic Avenue to Raleigh Boulevard

 Centennial Bikeway Connector Trail Closure

 Construction of the Holy Name of Jesus Cathedral has required the permanent closing of the Centennial Bikeway Connector Trail between Western Boulevard and Centennial Parkway.
 This map shows the location of the closed section of the trail.
-While this closure is permanent, the Pullen Road extension project will replace the trail connection between Western Blvd and Centennial Parkway with a parallel, multi-use path.
-Estimated completion of the Pullen Road extension is fall 2017.
+While this closure is permanent, the Pullen Road extension project will replace the trail connection between Western Boulevard and Centennial Parkway with a parallel, multi-use path.
+Estimated completion of the Pullen Road extension is the Fall of 2017.

 For questions about the Pullen Road extension project, please contact the following: